Arrovian Aggregation of Convex Preferences: SSB Utility Representation Theorem

 Noteworthily, \Cref{prop:ssb} does not hold if symmetry is replaced by the weaker notion of symmetry considered by \citet{Fish82c}, which only applies to cases where $p$, $q$, and $r$ as in the definition of symmetry in \Cref{sec:ssb} are linearly ordered (cf. \Cref{fn:symmetry}).
-To see this, let $\mathcal U =\{a,b\}$ and consider the preference relation $\succ$ on $\Delta$ with $p\succ q$ if and only if $p(a) > \nicefrac34$ and $q(a)< \nicefrac14$.
-As defined, $\succ$ satisfies continuity and convexity.
-Moreover, it satisfies \citeauthor{Fish82c}'s notion of symmetry, since there are no three outcomes that are linearly ordered.
+The preference relation for $\mathcal U =\{a,b\}$ given in \Cref{sec:ssb} satisfies \citeauthor{Fish82c}'s notion of symmetry (since there are no three outcomes that are linearly ordered) but cannot be represented by an SSB function.